OHDSI/Tantalus/readme.md

 Introduction
 ============
-This is an R package to help you expose differences between two CDMs.
-Tantalus allows you to both "compare" two CDMs (that is, visually inspect data differences) and "diff" two vocabularies (that is, generate a report of numeric summaries representing differences between them).
+This is an R package to help you expose differences between two vocabulary versions.

 Demo
 ====